 Sea Isle Mayor: Beach Intact, We're Open For BusinessSea Isle's beaches, promenades and most businesses were unaffected by Sandy.
 The city is planning what it calls the biggest ribbon-cutting ceremony in the state on Feb.
 15, to kick off the summer beach season a little early this year.

 FEMA Launches Rapid Repair System For 5 New Jersey Counties Residents of Atlantic, Cape May, Middlesex, Monmouth and Ocean counties can apply for the grants through their town governments for money to pay for repairs.

 N.J.
 Man In Search Of Sharks Patrols Cape May County Waters In KayakTalk about the catch of the day.
 A New Jersey man recently managed to reel in a 7-foot shark just off the coast of Cape May County -- and it wasn't his first one.

 New Reward Offered In 1991 Disappearance Of Middle Township BoyEleven-year-old Mark Himebaugh was last seen leaving his family's Cape May County home to watch firefighters battle a marsh fire on Nov.
 25, 1991.

 Shelter Volunteers Work To Reassure Evacuees From NJThe first rain and wind from Hurricane Irene arrived in New Jersey by midday Saturday, and by the evening,thousands of evacuees headed to local shelters to wait out the storm.

-Gov. Christie Tells New Jerseyans To 'Get The Hell Off The Beach' "The most important bit of advice I can give to any of the 8.8 million citizens of this state is think — don't react — think.
+Gov. Christie Tells New Jerseyans To 'Get The Hell Off The Beach' "The most important bit of advice I can give to any of the 8.8 million citizens of this state is think -- don't react -- think.
 Think about what you need to do to protect your life and the life of your family," Christie said in a news conference.